Williamson Senior High School

-Williamson Senior High School is a small, rural, public, combined junior senior high school located at 33 Jct Cross Road, Tioga, Tioga County, Pennsylvania, US.
+Williamson Senior High School is a small, rural, public, combined junior senior high school located in, Tioga, Tioga County, Pennsylvania.
 It is one of two high schools operated by the Northern Tioga School District.
 Williamson Senior High School serves the eastern portion of the district.
-In 2015, enrollment was 521 pupils in 7th through 12th grades.

 The BLaST Intermediate Unit IU17 provides the school with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and criminal background check processing for prospective employees and professional development for staff and faculty.
 Williamson Senior High School does not have an association with a public Career and Technical Center.

 Extracurriculars

 Northern Tioga School District offers a wide variety of clubs, activities and an extensive, publicly funded sports program at Williamson Senior High School.

 Sports

 The district funds the following sports at Williamson: